EthanThatOneKid/worlds-design/README.md

 - **Account Mapping:** There is a deliberate design pattern to map generic WorkOS users to specific "Worlds Accounts" using the WorkOS user ID, ensuring a seamless bridge between identity and domain-specific data.
+- **Unified Visual Identity:** The frontend aims to harbor attention and gain trust through a "million dollar" landing page design and a cohesive design system.
+This ensures continuity by sharing design language and tokens between the public marketing site and the authenticated dashboard UI.

 The architecture emphasizes security and simplicity by offloading complex auth and backend communications, resulting in a cleaner, lightweight frontend